lawrence870521/VM-Cloud-environment/README.md

 ### <a name="instance"> Connect to instance </a>
 1. Open the terminal and change directory to where you store key pair.
-(For me, I store in ==Downloads== folder.)
+(For me, I store in **Downloads** folder.)

 ![](https://i.imgur.com/OwCMdu5.png)

-2. On your EC2 Mangement console, choose your instance and press ==Connect==.
+2. On your EC2 Mangement console, choose your instance and press **Connect**.

 ![](https://i.imgur.com/SSurzZT.jpg)

-3. We choose ==SSH client== to connect our instances.
+3. We choose **SSH client** to connect our instances.

 ![](https://i.imgur.com/3WncdmK.png)